-LOMIKO STARTS AWARENESS CAMPAIGN AT CONFERENCES IN VANCOUVER AND TORONTO TO HIGHLIGHT LA LOUTRE DRILLING CAMPAIGN
+Lomiko Starts Awareness Campaign At Conferences In Vancouver And Toronto To Highlight La Loutre Drilling Campaign

-Vancouver, B.C.
-(Canada), Jan.
-16, 2019 -- Lomiko Metals Inc. (“Lomiko”) (TSX-V: LMR, LMRMF, FSE: DH8C, (ISIN: CA54163Q1028) (WKN: A0Q9W7) (LEI: 529900GJP51V4HR9MN94) Is pleased to announce its conference attendance schedule for January, February and March in tandem with the drilling campaign at the La Loutre Flake Graphite Property in Quebec.
+Vancouver, Jan.
+16, 2019 - Lomiko Metals Inc. (“Lomiko”) (TSX-V: LMR, LMRMF, FSE: DH8C, (ISIN: CA54163Q1028) (WKN: A0Q9W7) (LEI: 529900GJP51V4HR9MN94) Is pleased to announce its conference attendance schedule for January, February and March in tandem with the drilling campaign at the La Loutre Flake Graphite Property in Quebec.
 Lomiko will have an update on the drilling campaign that will focus on the Refractory Zone.

 Conference Schedule